Qualytics/userguide/docs/source-datastore/scan.md

 #### Warning

 This status signals that the scan operation encountered some issues and displays the logs that facilitate improved tracking of the blockers and issue resolution.
-A scan operation having a “warning” status reflects the following details and actions:
+A scan operation having a **warning** status reflects the following details and actions:

 ![warning](../assets/datastores/scan/warning-light.png#only-light)
 ![warning](../assets/datastores/scan/warning-dark.png#only-dark)